skgallagher/EpiCompare/README.md

     theme_sir()
 #> Warning: Ignoring unknown aesthetics: z
 #> Coordinate system already present.
 Adding new coordinate system, which will replace the existing one.
+#> Due to dist_params$dist_approach = "equa_dist", this may take a little while - see `filament_compression` examples for a work-around if you're making this plot multiple times
 ```

 <img src="man/figures/README-unnamed-chunk-7-1.png" width="100%" />